The Importance of GTINs in Your Product Feed

 Do other platforms use GTINs?

-This means that going forward the rewards for having GTINs (and the punishment for not having them) will be multiplied.
+This means that going forward, the rewards for having GTINs (and the punishment for not having them) will be multiplied.
 Why not ensure you have the optimal data and keep all your advertising options open?

 Furthermore, there are a lot of third party services that also utilize this information.
 For instance, in order to use services such as PriceShape, who are the leading platform in monitoring competitor prices and creating dynamic website pricing, having the GTINs in your feed makes it much easier for them to work their magic.